-The shaking up of the traditional healthcare market could be both exciting and terrifying.
-Services/technologies such as online platform, mHealth, internet of things (IoT), wearable devices, machine learning, big data and artificial intelligence (AI) allow more efficient and effective healthcare service delivery.
-However, these disruptions are also creating new opportunities to solve some of the biggest health-related challenges facing the world today.
+Technology is disrupting conventional knowledge, practices and business models of many sectors, including healthcare.
+Services/technologies such as online platforms/apps, internet of things (IoT), wearable devices, machine learning, big data and artificial intelligence (AI) allow more efficient and effective healthcare service delivery.
+Malaysia is also witnessing rapid growth of the digital marketplace with the mushrooming of Online Health Services facilitated and enabled by technology platforms.
+These disruptions are opportunities for us to solve some of the health-related challenges facing the world today.